anslan/BGE_biomonitoring_wf/docs/0what_is_metabarcoding.rst

 | ...        | ...     | ...     | ...      | ... |
 +------------+---------+---------+----------+-----+

-However, prior transforming the sequence abundance data to presence/absence data, appropriate filtering steps (e.g., tag-jump removal, minimum read count thresholds) should be applied to distinguish likely biological signals from technical artifacts.
+However, prior transforming the sequence abundance data to presence/absence data, appropriate filtering steps (e.g., :ref:`tag-jump removal <tagjumpsCOI>`, :doc:`decontammination <6decontam>`, minimum read count thresholds) should be applied to distinguish likely biological signals from technical artifacts.
 Here, note that in the feature table above (sequence abundance table), **OTU_02 is present in sample3, but removed in presence/absence table because it was likely a tag-jump error**.